-There are plenty of projects around the house that homeowners can do on their own, but some projects are better left to the professionals.
+Sure, we know you can tackle most of those home improvement chores but are you confident in the larger outdoor projects?
 Especially when dealing with plants, lawns, and other outdoor projects, it can often times make more sense to hire a landscaper rather than DIY.
-But which projects are best left to the experts?
+So which projects should a homeowner leave to the experts?
 Here are a few ways to better understand when to hire a landscaper.

 You’re on a Time Constraint and Budget